cerb/cerb.github.io/_guides/machine-learning/question-answering/faq-bot-chatgpt.md

 You can build an LLM from scratch.
 However, this currently requires considerable resources to achieve state-of-the-art performance.
 If you have a big budget and a lot of training data available, you may be able to get "good enough" results to justify it.

 A better option for most people is to **fine-tune** an existing pre-trained model.
 This is faster, easier, and more economical.
-By starting with a general-purpose model, you can provide additional training examples that illustrate how various pairs of text are similar or different.
+By starting with a general-purpose model, you can provide additional training examples that illustrate how various pairs of text from your own data are similar or different.
 This changes the weights in the neural network, and consequently changes how embeddings position texts.
 Both Hugging Face and OpenAI support fine-tuning their models.

 These topics are outside the scope of this guide.
 However, you're welcome to contact us with questions.